izumi-niche/XaneRandomizer/README.md

 #### Minimum weapon level

-All enemies/bosses will have a minimum weapon level.
-Tier 1 being based around iron, Tier 2 around steel, Tier 3 around silver and Tier 4 around legendary weapons like the Gradivus.
+Generic/bosses will have a random chance of getting a droppable item.

-In case of axes, the Devil Axe is considered a Tier 4 for enemies since they can't trigger the devil effect.
+Default is 20%, even though it seems low, it is rolled for every generic/boss.

 #### Ignore thiefs with sphere/orbs